HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

 I mentioned earlier that `w` descriptors should be used in conjunction with `sizes` attributes.
 How well are we using `sizes`?
 In two words: Not very.

 The `sizes` attribute is supposed to be a hint to the browser about the eventual layout size of the image, usually relative to the viewport width.
 There are many variables that can affect an image's layout width.
 The `sizes` attribute is explicitly supposed to be a hint, and so a little inaccuracy is OK and even expected.
-But if the `sizes` attribute is fairly inaccurate, it can affect resource selection, causing the browser to load an image to fit the `sizes` width when the actual layout width of the image is significantly different.
+But if the `sizes` attribute is more-than-a-little inaccurate, it can affect resource selection, causing the browser to load an image to fit the `sizes` width when the actual layout width of the image is significantly different.

 So how accurate are our `sizes`?